radarlove/SIPdrop/README.rst

 -------
-Recording phone conversations without consent and/or without an audible or other notification is likely illegeal if you are in the U.S. This software was not written to assist any illegeal purpose.
+Recording phone conversations without consent and/or without an audible or other notification is likely illegeal if you are in the U.S. This software was not written to assist any illegal purpose.

 Overview
 --------